 As I recently threatened, SearchWebServices.com has now put together an SOA Lifecycle All-in-One Guide.
-We have done so with the hope that, by understanding the service lifecycle, IT professionals won't find service-oriented
+We have done so with the hope that, by understanding the service lifecycle, IT professionals won't find service-oriented architecture such an arcane notion.

 It is also designed to serve as a resource for those of you who do understand SOA and have one underway.
 As we all know, an SOA implementation can be an involved process and this All-in-One Guide will help you to organize your departmental and technical resources.